 Nordic Skiing and Snowshoeing

 Favor the skinny skis over their alpine brethren?
 Or maybe you're into cold weather fun at a more leisurely pace?
-The Catskills are home to a variety of trails offering groomed and backcountry xc skiing and snowshoeing.
+The Catskills are home to a variety of trails offering groomed and backcountry cross country skiing and snowshoeing.

 Learn the ropes on the mellow 26-mile Catskills Scenic Trail running from Bloomville to Grand Gorge, or the varied selection of trails at the Mountain Trails Cross Country Ski Center in Tannersville.
-If you're a more seasoned wanting to put your skills to use with Catskills Nordic skiing, try Frost Valley YMCA in Claryville, offering over 25 km of groomed trails and 10 km of track set trails.
+If you're a more seasoned skiier wanting to put your xc skiing skills to use in the Catskills, try Frost Valley YMCA in Claryville, offering over 25 km of groomed trails and 10 km of track-set trails.

-Zoom along the Catskills' rolling country hillsides covered in sparkling white snow and through forest trails on a snowmobiling adventure.
-With a number of designated snowmobiling trails in the region, including the numerous interconnecting state trails of the western Catskills and privately owned, backcountry systems like Rip Van Winkle Ranch in Hunter, sled-heads will all find something to satisfy their need for speed here.
+Zoom across the Catskills' rolling country hillsides covered in sparkling white snow or through forest trails on the region’s variety of designated snowmobiling trails.
+From the numerous interconnecting state trails of the western Catskills, to privately owned, backcountry systems like Rip Van Winkle Ranch in Hunter, sled-heads will all find something to satisfy their inner speed junkie in the Catskills.